- Adapting your strategy to suit the needs of your brand:

 - Adapting and changing as shifting consumer attitudes change.

-- Thinking like a media platform and working like a journalist (with examples from Samsung, Accenture, etc).
+- Thinking like a media platform and working like a journalist (with examples such as Samsung using Netflix media platform & B2B examples such as Accenture/Think with Google).

 - Have a purpose, & pre-defined KPIs.